Content-Addressable aRchives (CAR)

 Deterministic CAR creation is not covered by this specification.
 However, deterministic generation of a CAR from a given graph is possible and is relied upon by certain uses of the format, most notably, Filecoin. dCAR may be the topic of a future specification.

-Care regarding the ordering of the roots
+Care regarding the ordering of the roots array in the Header and avoidance

 of duplicate blocks may also be required for strict determinism.